 - you have a district heating debt and transferring you would stop this increasing

-People with Management Transfer status will go on the waiting list like all other applicants.
+People with Management Transfer status will go on the waiting list with all other applicants.
 However, when a housing manager is offering a property to someone they can offer it to someone with this special status even if other people on the list have more points as long as the decision would solve a housing management problem.